EvanSchaff/todolist/README.md

 This project showcases basic levels in full-stack development, highlighting skills in React for the front-end, and Express.js for the backend.
 It includes an API that interacts seamlessly with a PostgreSQL database to manage the functionality.
 The application also implements secure token-based authentication, demonstrating a solid understanding of user authentication and authorization workflows.
 This project serves as a comprehensive example of building a scalable and responsive application from the ground up.

+You can view a live demo of the application here: https://todolist.evanschaff.com (Resets Daily)

 ## Features